liferay/liferay-central-test-2/lib/readme.txt

 application server.

-JARs in the portal directory are automatically copied to the portal classpath and are only visible by the portal..
+JARs in the portal directory are automatically copied to the portal classpath and are only visible by the portal.